xpepper/poker-hands-kata/README.md

 * New "Texas Hold'em" rule: 2 cards in your hand + 5 common cards on the table
     - hand1: (2, 4), hand2: (8, 5), table: (3, 5, 6, 8, 8)

+* What changes if we had to expose as an HTTP service?

 ### Notes